jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 Five things control the direction of the thrust provided by a propeller.

 #.
 The control signal sent to the :ref:`ESC<escs>`, which ranges between -1 and 1.
 #.
-Which control signal is being sent to the starboard ESC vs. the signal sent to the port ESC.
+Which control signal is being sent to the right (starboard) ESC vs. the signal sent to the left (port) ESC.
 #.
 The direction the motor turns when the control signal is positive or negative, the "phase" of the motor.
 #. :ref:`The pitch of the propeller blades<reverse_pair_props>` - this determines a forward or backward thrust for a given rotation direction.
 #.
 The vehicle type listed in the :ref:`phone app options<phoneoptions>`.